Listening to Organizational Decline: How Ignorance Isn’t Bliss

 There’s something comically tragic about a company faltering due to its own arrogance.
 It’s like that friend who insists they can handle a shot of every liquor at the bar—everyone else knows how it ends, but they must learn the hard way.

-“Humility is the esoteric ingredient missing from the recipes of failing companies.” – Marianne Choi, Organizational Psychologist
+“Humility is the secret ingredient missing from the recipes of failing companies.” – Marianne Choi, Organizational Psychologist

-Organizations need to emulate the friendly coffee barista who knows your order better than you do: attentive, adaptable, and slightly amused by the ins and outs of life.
+Organizations need to emulate the friendly coffee barista who knows your order better than you do: attentive, adaptable, and slightly amused by the complexities of life.

 Rising from the Ashes: Creating a Culture of Listening

-- Engage with Stakeholders: Also each week hold meetings that include employees from all levels, similar to an inclusive San Francisco community town hall.
+- Engage with Stakeholders: At the same time each week hold meetings that include employees from all levels, similar to an inclusive San Francisco community town hall.

 - Incentivize Feedback: Offer rewards for sensational invention ideas, like New York’s infamous pizza rat becoming a city legend.

-- Adapt Quickly: Carry out changes with the agility of a Silicon Valley startup pivoting at a moment’s notice.
+- Adapt Quickly: Implement changes with the agility of a Silicon Valley startup pivoting at a moment’s notice.

-Why Running a Company Is a Lot Like Putting together components IKEA Furniture: You’ll Probably End Up with Extra Pieces
+Why Running a Company Is a Lot Like Assembling IKEA Furniture: You’ll Probably End Up with Extra Pieces

 The Instructions: Ambiguity in Planning

-When putting together components IKEA furniture, you are provided with instructions that are meant to book you step by step.
+When assembling IKEA furniture, you are provided with instructions that are meant to guide you step by step.
 But let’s be honest: those instructions often leave a lot to be desired.
 They may have little detail, or the images may be unclear.
-Along the same lines, when running a business, managers and employees are handed company strategies or business plans that seem clear at first glance, but as you immersion further, many parts are vague or ambiguous.
+Similarly, when running a business, managers and employees are handed company strategies or business plans that seem clear at first glance, but as you dive deeper, many parts are vague or ambiguous.

 In both cases, what appears to be a clear path forward often turns into a puzzle that requires much more time and effort than anticipated.
-You may find yourself stuck in the middle, trying to understand something that seemed simple on paper.
+You may find yourself stuck in the middle, trying to make sense of something that seemed simple on paper.
 For a company, this could be a miscommunication between teams or unclear objectives that lead to inefficiencies.

 The Missing Parts: Where Are the Resources?

-As you continue putting together components your IKEA furniture, you might find that you’ve got every piece in place except for one or two important parts.
-It’s frustrating when something necessary is missing.
+As you continue assembling your IKEA furniture, you might find that you’ve got every piece in place except for one or two crucial parts.
+It’s frustrating when something essential is missing.
 Running a business can feel the same way.
 Even with the best plans and teams in place, there are often unforeseen gaps—resources, expertise, or time—that cause delays or derail projects.

-In business, missing pieces could be something as simple as lack of training, a pivotal software tool that’s incompatible, or even the right talent who can step in when needed.
-And just like how you need to improvise although putting together components your IKEA furniture, businesses often have to adjust their strategies on the fly when these missing pieces show up.
+In business, missing pieces could be something as simple as lack of training, a key software tool that’s incompatible, or even the right talent who can step in when needed.
+And just like how you need to improvise while assembling your IKEA furniture, businesses often have to adjust their strategies on the fly when these missing pieces show up.

-The Extra Parts: When You’ve Done Over You Needed
+The Extra Parts: When You’ve Done More Than You Needed

-Another common experience when putting together components IKEA furniture is finding extra pieces at the end.
+Another common experience when assembling IKEA furniture is finding extra pieces at the end.
 This can be a blessing or a curse depending on how much confidence you have in your ability to follow the instructions.
-Along the same lines, in a business, you often end up with extra initiatives or tasks that, although well-intentioned, don’t add worth to the when you really think about it aim.
+Similarly, in a business, you often end up with extra initiatives or tasks that, while well-intentioned, don’t add value to the overall goal.

 In both cases, the extra pieces or tasks are often an indication that the original vision wasn’t clear enough, and adjustments need to be made.
-A definite approach—whether for furniture assembly or company management—should keep things streamlined and avoid the surplus of unnecessary elements.
+A clear strategy—whether for furniture assembly or company management—should keep things streamlined and avoid the surplus of unnecessary elements.

 The Assembly Time: The Roadblocks You Didn’t Plan For

 When you finally sit down to assemble your IKEA furniture, you might expect it to take a few hours.
-But, before you know it, you’re staring at the clock, wondering where all the time went.
+However, before you know it, you’re staring at the clock, wondering where all the time went.
 Running a company often involves similar roadblocks.
-You may underestimate how much time it will absorb fine certain projects or carry out changes, only to understand that unforeseen obstacles are slowing you down.
+You may underestimate how much time it will take to complete certain projects or implement changes, only to realize that unforeseen challenges are slowing you down.

 The Sense of Accomplishment: When It All Comes Together

-Despite all the obstacles and setbacks, there’s a distinctive sense of satisfaction when your IKEA furniture finally comes together.
-Along the same lines, running a business brings that same sense of accomplishment when everything clicks.
+Despite all the challenges and setbacks, there’s a unique sense of satisfaction when your IKEA furniture finally comes together.
+Similarly, running a business brings that same sense of accomplishment when everything clicks.
 Your team is aligned, your products are hitting the market, and you can step back and admire the results.

-In the end, both building furniture and overseeing a company need a combination of tactical reasoning, patience, and the ability to become acquainted with unexpected situations.
+At the end of the day, both building furniture and managing a company require a combination of strategic thinking, patience, and the ability to adapt to unexpected situations.
 Whether you’re adding a new shelf to your living room or growing your business, the process is rarely as smooth as it seems on paper—but the rewards make it worth it.

 Management Meetings: Or How I Learned to Love Wasting My Afternoon